History & Traditions: Celebrating 50 Years

-Rowdy ‘Rauder: The name of the mascot for Maclay School.
+Rowdy ‘Rauder: This is the name of the mascot for Maclay School.

-Convocation: Opening day ceremony to officially kick-off the first day of school.
-Seniors are escorted by 1st and 2nd graders and sit together in front of the stage.
+Convocation: This is the opening day ceremony to officially kick-off the school year.
+Seniors escort 1st and 2nd graders and sit together in front of the stage.

 Honor Code: The Honor Code was created in 2000 by a group of Upper School students and updated in 2015 by student leaders to represent a one school philosophy.
 The Honor Code reads: I will respect all people and property, I will be honest in all matters and take responsibility for my actions.

-Honor Signing: A ceremony held in the fall where new Upper School students and faculty members, including all freshman, sign the Honor Code Book.
-The tradition was started in 2000.
+Honor Signing: This is a ceremony held in the fall where new Upper School students and faculty members, including all freshman, sign the Honor Code Book.
+The tradition began in 2000.

-One School One Community: Maclay School’s One School Student-Centered approach to a vertical alignment in philosophy, service, and curriculum.
+One School One Community: This is Maclay School’s One School student-Centered approach to a vertical alignment in philosophy, service, and curriculum.

-Countdown Dinner: Held each year at approximately 100 days before graduation, the seniors enjoy a walk down memory lane that includes visits and stories from current and former faculty members.
+Countdown Dinner: The Countdown Dinner is held each year approximately 100 days before graduation.
+At the event, the seniors enjoy a walk down memory lane that includes visits and stories from current and former faculty members.

-Founders Day: A day to pause and celebrate the Founding Families who had the vision and talents to create our independent day school in 1968.
+Founders Day: Founders Day is a day to pause and celebrate the Founding Families who had the vision and talents to create our independent day school in 1968.
 Usually held in November, Founders Day includes on-campus ceremonies and alumni events all over the country.